Andy Crouch calls the emerging church “post-evangelicalism.” He says:

 Those who reject “separatism” feel that they are only rejecting “extremism,” but in reality they are rejecting the God-ordained means of protection from spiritual pollution.

-(For more about this see our book New Evangelicalism: Its History, Characteristics, and Fruit, available from Way of Life Literature.)
+(For more about this see our books What Is the Emerging Church and New Evangelicalism: Its History, Characteristics, and Fruit, available from Way of Life Literature.)

 You may also be interested in these reports:

 - Emerging Church Hyposcrisy

 - The Emerging Church and Homosexuality